 I specialize in working with students who are undeclared, undecided, or just unclear about their major or career path and who might need extra attention reaching their goals.
-I also advise Family Social Science and Elementary Education students.
-Many of my students are in the President's Emerging Scholars Program, which supports students with scholarships, peer mentors, and great activities to help them reach their goals.
+I am the lead adviser for Youth Studies and also advise Family Social Science and Elementary Education students.
+Some of my students are in the President's Emerging Scholars Program, which supports students with scholarships, peer mentors, and great activities to help them reach their goals.

 My passion is in the area of coaching students to enhance their interpersonal skills such as taking responsibility, developing emotional intelligence, fostering interdependent relationships, believing in themselves, focusing on strengths and creating greater self-awareness and purpose in their lives.
 My values in the advising relationship center on actively listening to students, reflecting back their own innate wisdom and strengths, promoting a balanced and healthy lifestyle and making wise, informed choices and decisions.
 I also enjoy helping students navigate this University in all its complexities and exciting opportunities.